ccnmaastricht/angorapy/README.md

 To train on any MuJoCo-based environment, you will need MuJoCo.
 As of late 2021, MuJoCo is free and can be [downloaded here](https://mujoco.org/download).
 As an interface to python, we use mujoco-py, [available here](https://github.com/openai/mujoco-py).
 To install both, follow their respective instructions.

+If you do not want/can install MuJoCo and/or mujoco-py you can use this framework without MuJoCo.
+Our implementation automatically checks for a `.mujoco` directory in you home directory.
+If it does not exist, it will try to avoid loading MuJoCo.
+However, you can then not load any environments that rely on MuJoCo!

 ## Other READMEs
 Documentation on specific modules is provided in their respective READMEs.